 Do you become immune to the coronavirus after you have it?

 There is some evidence that a person who recovers from the illness can contract it again.
-Reinfections have been reported in China, Japan and South Korea, but it is rare.
+Reinfections have been reported in China, Japan and South Korea, but those reports remain rare.
 Scientists say testing errors — contaminated samples, human error and false negatives— are more likely than a patient recovering from the disease and later contracting it again.
-8
+9

 How does the coronavirus mortality rate compare to the flu?